Grand Bazaar Istanbul: 17 Best Shops and What to Buy

 2. Ottoamano

-Through the Kapalıçarşı Kılıççılar Kapısı (Swordsman’s Bazaar Gate), which is highly stylized to look like the doors to an Ottoman palace, this spot has been selling hand-made cashmere since 1986.
-Whether you want something a little subdued or a vibrant pattern, pop in.
+Through the Kapalıçarşı Kılıççılar Kapısı (Swordsman’s Bazaar Gate), styled to look like the doors of an Ottoman palace, this spot has sold hand-made cashmere since 1986.
+Subdued or vibrant, pop in and find your pattern.

 Address: Beyazıt, Sandal Bedesteni Sk, No:36